jatinkumar762/Coding-Interview-Questions/Graphs/Medium/TopologicalSortAlgorithm.md

 * The BFS based algorithm for Topological Sort is called **Kahn’s Algorithm**.
 * The Kahn’s algorithm has same time complexity as the DFS based algorithm.
+* The algorithm works by repeatedly finding vertices with no incoming edges, removing them from the graph, and updating the incoming edges of the remaining vertices.
+This process continues until all vertices have been ordered.

 ```java
 /*Complete the function below*/